ICEI-PUC-Minas-PPLES-TI/plf-es-2022-1-tcci-5308100-pes-gustavo-henrique/Fichamentos/README.md

 4. Predicting budget for Crowdsourced and Freelance Software development Projects

-5. Faat: freelance as a team
+5. Negative results for software effort estimation

 6. Freelancers in the Software Development Process: A Systematic Mapping Study